 Quickstart

 This guide gets you from a clean machine to a running Chidori agent.
-We'll install the runtime, write a three-line agent, and run it against an LLM.
+We'll install the runtime, write a short agent, and run it against an LLM.

 Install the runtime